 Turner Syndrome Diagnosis at Cleveland Clinic Children’s

-Also known as congenital ovarian hypoplasia syndrome, Turner syndrome is a genetic condition that happens when one of the two X chromosomes of babies assigned female at birth is incomplete or missing.
+Also known as congenital ovarian hypoplasia syndrome, Turner syndrome is a genetic condition that happens when one of the two X chromosomes of a baby girl is incomplete or missing.

 It causes kids to be noticeably shorter in height than their peers by age 5 (and usually no more than 4’8” or 1.4 meters in adulthood).
 And while it typically doesn’t affect intelligence, TS often causes differences in learning, particularly with memory and calculations like math or spatial relationships.